oysteijo/simd_neuralnet/README.md

 An other limitation might be that the number of units in a hidden layer may have to be a multiple of the number of floats you can fit in a SIMD register.
 With SSE this number is 4.
 With AVX this number is 8.
 With AVX-512 the number will be 16.
 There must (of course) be possible to have an arbitrary number of inputs and outputs.

-## Status today (31st May 2019)
-I got o a lot of things working now.
-I actually am really happy about this tools now.
-I need some cleanup here and there.
-See the issues.

-## Status today (2nd May 2019)
-Yes!
-I strongly believe that Keras, the Python reference and my C implementation now get the same gradients.
-I still see that my simple SGD application does not give the error rates I expected, so I will try to compare, with Keras and other tools to check if it's something wrong with my code or with my expectations.

-## Status today (24th April 2019)
-The reference implementation in python seems to calculate the exact same values for the gradient as a corresponding model in Keras.
-Also, the C implementation seems to calculate the exact same gradient values as the reference.
-Also the activation functions has been implemented.
-The gradient calculation has not been tested for many network configurations.

-## Status today (18th April 2019)
-The reference implementation in python seems to calculate the exact same values for the gradient as a corresponding model in Keras.